JSDevCode/report-json-server/README.md

 ## Getting Started

-1. Open a terminal in the folder where you want the project.
+1. Open a terminal in your folder

 2. Clone the repository: